5afe/contract-proxy-kit/README.md

 '0xdb6F36fC4e07eAfCAba1D0056609A76C91c5A1bC'
 ```

 This address is calculated even if the proxy has not been deployed yet, and it is deterministically generated from the proxy owner address.
+This means that for any given owner, the same proxy owner address will always be generated.

 #### Support for WalletConnected Gnosis Safe